sagar2685/Routine_Management_System/README.md

 It leverages web development technologies such as HTML, CSS, JavaScript, PHP, Bootstrap and MySQL to create a functional and user-friendly system.

+"Download and Extract: 'rms.rar '- Get the Complete Files for the Routine Management System Project!"